shahriarin2012/CS-Intern/README.md

      i)Adapter 1: NAT (for internet access).
      ii)Adapter 2: Host-Only (for internal LAN).
 3. Booted the VM, followed the pfSense installer prompts, and completed the setup.

+# LAN Configuration

+1. Set the LAN interface IP to 192.168.56.1/24 via the pfSense web interface (accessible at https://192.168.56.1).

+2. Enabled the DHCP server to assign IPs in the range 192.168.56.100-200.

+3. Configured firewall rules:

+i)Allowed ICMP (ping) for network diagnostics. ii)Permitted HTTP/HTTPS for Security Onion’s Kibana dashboard. iii)Restricted SSH access to specific IPs (e.g., blocked Kali Linux from accessing Ubuntu Server).

+#Validation
+i)Verified connectivity by pinging the LAN IP from other VMs. ii)Confirmed DHCP assignments and firewall rule enforcement via the pfSense dashboard.